Skip to main content

 Later

-More powerful workflows Expanding what workflows can express:
+More expressive workflows Expanding what workflows can express:

 • Conditional branching — if/else logic in workflows

-• Parallel execution — run independent nodes concurrently
+• Task parallelism — run independent nodes concurrently (fan-out/fan-in)

 Better output control